invisibleroads/invisibleroads-tutorials/dance-rueda.rst

 Chisme [#SalsaInternational]_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-- Partners are in two hand open position with his right hand above her left hand and his left hand under her right hand.
+- :ref:`Two hand open break` with his right hand above her left hand and his left hand under her right hand.
-- He breaks with his left foot back.
 - :ref:`Clockwise wrap enchufla`
 - Man unravels woman with his right hand so that she spins clockwise to his right as he performs a standard :ref:`Enchufla` with the woman on his left.